SeanShubin/fight-neoracism/README.md

 Here is how they are incompatible
-1. Non-Racists think both White Supremacy and Neo-Racist/Anti-Racist are racist ideologies, because they both support judging people by the color of their skin rather than the content of their character.
+1. Non-Racists think both White Supremacy and Neo-Racist/Anti-Racist are racist ideologies, because both those other ideas support judging people by the color of their skin rather than the content of their character.
-2. White supremacists are opposed to both Non-Racists and Neo-Racist/Anti-Racist, because they both oppose preferential treatment of whites over blacks
+2. White supremacists are opposed to both Non-Racists and Neo-Racist/Anti-Racist, because both those other ideas oppose preferential treatment of whites over blacks
-3. Neo-Racist/Anti-Racist are opposed to both Non-Racists and White Supremacists, because they both oppose preferential treatment of blacks over whites
+3. Neo-Racist/Anti-Racist are opposed to both Non-Racists and White Supremacists, because both those other ideas oppose preferential treatment of blacks over whites